floppyears/elastic-deduplicator/README.md

 If more than one document shares the same field ([specified in configuration-example.json](configuration-example.json)), n-1 documents are deleted where "n" equals all instances of the document.
 Thus, one document is left over.

 Deduplicator uses SSH to execute curl commands on a remote host running an Elastic Search instance.
 You can specify multiple hosts and ES indicies.

+## Exit Codes
+0: No duplicates were found, all commands ran successfully.
+1: There was a problem executing a command.
+Duplicates may have been found and deleted on one or more hosts.
+2: Duplicates were found and deleted, all commands ran successfully.

 ## Instructions
 1. Save configuration-example.json as configuration.json and modify it to suit your environment.